course-details-portlet

 Knowledge:

-Through practical work and report writing, during the course, the student develops knowledge about:
+Through practical design work and report writing, the student gains knowledge throughout the course in:

-• Designing universally designed interfaces for digital interfaces
+• Designing universally accessible interfaces for digital platforms

-• The role of digital design in a societal perspective
+• The role of digital design from a societal perspective

-• Use of design systems to maintain brand consistency within and across projects and platforms
+• Using design systems to maintain brand consistency within and across projects and platforms

 Skills:

-• Ability to design universally designed digital solutions that meet current legal requirements in terms of accessibility and universal design.
+• Ability to design universally accessible digital solutions that meet current legal requirements for accessibility and universal design (UU)

 General Competence: